 HBHC’s new LifeCycle Program is currently underway to develop integrated primary care services for women, children and seniors.
 “National health care is evolving and so will Howard Brown Health Center.
 Creative collaborations will help us develop an effective coordinated care network and patient‐centered medical home for LGBT and HIV patients throughout city, state and beyond,” Edwards said.

 About Howard Brown Health Center

 Founded in 1974, Howard Brown Health Center (HBHC) is one of the nation's largest health care and research organizations, primarily serving the lesbian, gay, bisexual, and transgender (LGBT) community and its allies.
 With an annual budget of approximately $18 million, it is the largest such organization in the Midwest and serves more than 36,000 adults and youth each year throughout the region.
-As an innovative and growing patient-centered health home, HBHC provides primary medical care, behavioral health services, and specialty chronic and infectious disease services, and conducts nationally-renowned clinical and behavioral research.
+As an innovative and growing patient‐centered health home, HBHC provides primary medical care, behavioral health services, and specialty chronic and infectious disease services, and conducts nationally renowned clinical and behavioral research.
 Its nearly 200 staff deliver culturally competent and compassionate care in a supportive environment that also includes comprehensive health, wellness and social service programs that enable and expand access to care for all LGBT men, women, youth and seniors, and their friends and families.
 HBHC is a multi‐site operation based in Chicago and includes a main health and research center in the Uptown neighborhood, the TRIAD Health practice at Illinois Masonic Medical Center, and the Broadway Youth Center.
 HBHC also operates the Brown Elephant Resale Shops, which include three resale shops in Chicago's Wrigleyville/Boystown and Andersonville neighborhoods, and in Oak Park.
 The proceeds from the Brown Elephant help HBHC provide services to those who are un/underinsured.